bjornbredesen/MOCCA/README.md

  - Core usage features
      * Training with FASTA sequence files
      * Validation with FASTA sequence files
+     * Prediction threshold calibration for a desired precision
+     * Genome-wide prediction of candidate CREs to General Feature Format files
+     * Genome-wide prediction to Wiggle files
-     * Saving sequence scores to table
+     * Saving of sequence scores to table
      * Scoring of sequence files to Wiggle curves
+     * Automatic construction of negative training/test/calibration data